One of the most beautiful beaches in the world, Whitehaven Beach is located on Whitsunday Island off the coast of Queensland, Australia.

+The Ngaro Indigenous Tribe who called the Whitsunday Islands home used to call Whitehaven Beach the ‘Whispering Sands’.
+This is thought to come from the whistling sound that the sand makes under your feet as you walk.
 What makes Whitehaven Beach truly unique is Hill Inlet at the northern end of the beach.
-A tidal water inlet, where the snow-white sand and the turquoise waters swirl around each other to create a marble-like fusion.
+A tidal water inlet, where the snow-white sand and the turquoise waters swirl around each other, creating a marble-like fusion.
 Find out more about Hill Inlet and how to access it here.

-In 2018 Flight Network put together a team of 1200 travel professionals who, put together, have seen over 165 countries, and listed the World’s top 100 beaches.
+In 2018 Flight Network collated a team of 1200 travel professionals who, put together, have seen over 165 countries.
+The team then listed the World’s top 100 beaches.
 Giving a rating out of ten for ‘Sheer untouched beauty’, ‘Remoteness’ and ‘Sand and Water Quality’.